SnapperGee/tones/README.md

 ### Wave Shape prefix

 The first segment of an *audio string* sets what ***wave shape*** the audio will be.
 This segment can be omitted to use the default wave shape.
+If an audio string synthesizes silence (and not audible audio), then it does not have a wave shape prefix (nor a pitch).
 Refer to the [Wave Shapes section](#wave-shapes) for the different wave shapes audio can be.

 ### Pitch (or silence)

-The pitch segment dictates the ***frequency*** the audio will be if it has a timbre or if the audio is silence (and therefore has no timbre).
-If this segment has a timbre, it is composed of 3 components:
+The pitch segment dictates the ***frequency*** the audio will be if it's audible audio or if the audio is silence (and therefore has no pitch).
+Pitch is composed of 3 components:

 1. The leading ***pitch class*** character consisting of one of the alpha characters A-G.